benhur07b/benhur07b.github.io/open-knowledge/hands-on-web-mapping/leaflet.md

 ---
 layout: open-knowledge
+title: "Hands-on: Web Mapping with Leaflet"
 ---

 # About this hands-on tutorial
 This is a self-paced hands-on tutorial that will walk you through creating your first web map using [Leaflet](https://leafletjs.com).

+You need basic knowledge of HTML, CSS, and JS.

 You can use online code editors like [JSFiddle](https://jsfiddle.net/) or [Codepen](https://codepen.io) to run the code **OR** run the files locally or via a local HTTP server (e.g. via Python's http.server module).